 Exceptions to Policy: When necessary to meet the VR needs of a customer, TWC-VR staff members may request exceptions to policies and procedures through their chain of management up to the Deputy Division Director of Field Services Delivery, or designee.
 However, exceptions to policies and procedures based on Federal and State laws, statutes, and rules or regulations are not allowable.

 …

 REVIEW

-The Policy Planning and Statewide Initiatives Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.
+The Policy Team, or designee, is responsible for reviewing this policy and these procedures and will update the Document History log if necessary.